spryker/spryker-shop-core/Bundles/ShoppingListPage/src/SprykerShop/Yves/ShoppingListPage/Theme/default/components/molecules/shopping-list-info/README.md

-Displays brief information about owner, access, and number of users or business units whom access was shared with.
+Displays brief information about owner, access, and the number of users or business units whom access was shared with.